eugeneromero/kubernetes-tls-azurekeyvault/README.md

 minikube delete
 ```

-Delete the created Resource Group and Service Principal in the Azure Portal or by logging into a new `az cli` terminal:
+Delete the created Resource Group and Service Principal in the Azure Portal, or by logging into a new `az cli` terminal:
 ```
 docker run --rm -it mcr.microsoft.com/azure-cli /bin/bash
 ```